The BIG IDEA

 *1. Read verses 1-4, describe what’s happening in your own words.

-Jesus is teaching people in a home when four men bring their friend, a paralytic, to him in the hope that he’ll heal them.
+Jesus is teaching people in a home when four men bring their friend, a paralytic, to him in the hope that he’ll heal him.
 They lowered him through a hole they made in the roof because there were too many people for them to get to him any other way.

 *2. In verse 5, what stands out to you about Jesus’ response to the paralytic and his friends?